GenomicsAotearoa/hts_workshop_mpi/docs/level1/32_quality_filter_nanopore.md

 We are going ot start with a the tool `pycoQC`.
 This is a data visualisation and quality control tool for Nanopore data.
 In contrast to many other assessment tools, it does not take your sequencing files as input but instead requires a Nanopore-specific output file generated during the sequencing run.

-To run `pycoQc`, navigate to the `/nesi/project/nesi03181/phel/USERNAME/level1/quality_nanopore/` directory and run the following commands:
+To run `pycoQc`, navigate to your working folder and run the following commands:

 !!! terminal "code"

     ```bash
     module load pycoQC/2.5.2-gimkl-2020a-Python-3.8.2

+    cd  /nesi/project/nesi03181/phel/<username>/level1/quality_nanopore/
     pycoQC -f reads/sequencing_summary.txt -o results/sequencing_report.html
     ```